 To ace your homework here, it’s best to cover the following:

-- Deep dive into the market — analysing who the competitors are, how the market has been evolving over the years, who is serving the market and in which ways, and is there room to reshape the market needs or satisfy them in a more efficient, innovative way?
-This part sets the scene for your business goals — and more importantly — shows that your goals are rooted in the reality of the existing market restraints and opportunities.
+- Deep dive into the market— analysing who the competitors are, how the market has been evolving over the years, who is serving the market and in which ways, and is there room to reshape the market needs or satisfy them in a more efficient, innovative way?
+This part sets the scene for your business goals—and more importantly—shows that your goals are rooted in the reality of the existing market restraints and opportunities.

-- Business goals — now that you have talked about the market landscape, it’s time to present the goals your business wants to achieve.
-Be specific but realistic — if you are a first-time founder, it’s more sensible to give a more conservative estimate of what you plan to achieve, so that you have an easier time delivering on your promise.
+- Business goals—now that you have talked about the market landscape, it’s time to present the goals your business wants to achieve.
+Be specific but realistic — if you are a first-time founder, it’s more sensible to give a more conservative estimate of what you plan to achieve so that you have an easier time delivering on your promise.

-- Specific strategy — this is the part investors will look at the most.
+- Specific strategy—this is the part investors will look at the most.
 By defining your strategy for achieving the goals, you will be demonstrating the legitimacy of your overall business plan.
 This largely determines whether you get the funds / partnership opportunities.

 Step 4: Business and management structure